-Despite its small size, New Hampshire is home to several four-year colleges and universities with programs in at least one of the five major areas of counseling: marriage and family therapy, mental health counseling, rehabilitation counseling, school counseling, and substance abuse counseling.
+Despite its small size, New Hampshire is home to several colleges and universities with programs in at least one of the five major areas of counseling: mental health counseling, marriage and family therapy, rehabilitation counseling, school counseling, and substance abuse counseling.
 To start a professional counseling career in this New England state, you will need to choose a school with the right program for your career interests.
 As most professional counseling licenses require a graduate degree that meets specific specifications, it is important to choose a program that meets these for the counseling area you’d like to practice.
 Undergraduate degrees in counseling-related fields are available for students who are just beginning their college or university studies; however, most counseling degrees in New Hampshire are offered at the master’s or doctoral levels in order to meet state licensure requirements.
 There are also numerous online and hybrid counseling programs to choose from at New Hampshire schools.
 These programs offer similar coursework to those at on-campus programs but in a flexible format that may appeal to busy or working students.

 - 3 schools offer a degree in marriage and family therapy.1,2

 - No schools offer a degree in vocational rehabilitation counseling.1,2

 - 2 schools offer a degree in school counseling.1,2